COSIMA/cosima-recipes/paper/paper.md

 are uploaded to a citable archived release [@cosimaCookbook].

 ![The COSIMA Cookbook documentation website, showing the browsable Sphinx-based landing page used to navigate tutorials and recipes.
-The live site is available at https://cosima-recipes.readthedocs.io. \label{fig:website}](website.png)
+The documentation website lives at https://cosima-recipes.readthedocs.io. \label{fig:website}](website.png)

 Following the "Cookbook" concept, the website sections are deliberately named using a gastronomy theme.
 "Cooking Tutorials" refers to tutorials that teach